At Hanoi's popular railway cafe street, trains may stop running under safety and urban renewal plans

 Cafes and shops line both sides of an active rail track in the city centre, where visitors sip coffee or throng to take videos or watch trains pass just in front of them – sometimes at chairs and tables placed a metre or less away from the track.

-Despite laws requiring a safety buffer, cafes continue to push in to get the best views for patrons, and tourists persist in taking photos and videos at this unusual corridor.
+Despite laws requiring a safety buffer, cafes continue to push in to get the best views for patrons, and tourists persist in taking photos and videos on this unusual street.

 In June last year, a viral video showed a tourist filming an oncoming train with his mobile phone before he narrowly escaped being seriously injured.